What is my CatID?

 Your username is the unique 3-8 character account name that identifies you as a member of the UNI community.
 For students, your username is the portion before the @ sign in your UNI email address.
 See CatID for more information.

-Students have one opportunity to change the system-generated username you were assigned.
+Any CatID user has one opportunity to change the system-generated username you were assigned.
 If you haven't done so already, you may select a different username.

 What is my CatID passphrase (password)?